 Homeowners Insurance Buyer’s Guide

 You may be surprised to learn that not all homeowner’s insurance policies are the same, especially in Texas.
-In this article I will explain the coverage questions you should be asking when shopping for homeowners insurance.
-Following this guide will help you make informed decisions during the insurance buying process and guarantee that you are getting the best homeowners insurance policy for your money.
+In this blog, I will explain the coverage questions you should be asking when shopping for homeowners’ insurance.
+Following this guide will help you make informed decisions during the insurance buying process and ensure you get the best homeowners’ insurance policy for your money.

-When someone calls my office for a quote on home insurance they normally start by giving me their current coverage limits.
+When someone calls my office for a quote on home insurance, they usually start by giving me their current coverage limits.

 Coverage limits are things like:

-• Coverage C/Personal Property Coverage – Provides coverage for your personal belongings such as your furniture, clothes, and electronics.
-Always let your agent know if you have things like fine art, jewelry or firearms.
-Coverage for these things is often limited under Coverage C, your agent will most likely suggest that you cover them on a separate insurance policy or schedule them.
+- Coverage C/ Personal Property Coverage – Provides coverage for your personal belongings, such as your furniture, clothes, and electronics.
+Always let your agent know if you have things like fine art, jewelry, or firearms.
+Coverage for these items is often limited under Coverage C. Your agent will most likely suggest that you obtain separate coverage or schedule them.

 The coverage limits listed above are built into every policy.
 Don’t assume that just because the coverage limits match that you are getting a quote for the same type of policy that you currently have.
 Below is a list of questions you should ask any agent about the policy they are quoting you.
 You may also want to verify that your current policy covers these things.

 Is this policy a replacement cost policy?
-Replacement cost coverage pays what it would cost to rebuild your home should anything happen.
+Replacement cost coverage pays the cost to rebuild your home if anything happens.
 You also want to verify that the personal property coverage is also replacement cost.

 Does this policy cover replacement cost on my roof?
-Texas is notorious for wind and hail storms.
-A lot of companies have started putting limitations on roof exposures by reducing the coverage for your roof to actual cash value.
-Make sure the roof is also covered for replacement cost.
+Texas is notorious for wind and hailstorms.
+A lot of companies have started placing limitations on roof exposures by reducing roof coverage to actual cash value or applying a roof payment schedule.
+Make sure the roof is also covered for replacement cost, if possible.
+If your roof is over 8 years old, it may be hard to get replacement cost coverage on it.

 Is water damage covered?
-Some policies exclude water damage coverage or they may only offer $5,000 coverage for water damage.
+Some policies exclude water damage coverage, or they may only offer $5,000 coverage for water damage.
 You want to confirm that your policy covers 100% of the dwelling limit for sudden and accidental discharge of water.
 Sudden and Accidental water damage would be things like a toilet overflow or pipe bursting.
-In addition to sudden and accidental discharge of water you want to ask if they offer coverage for repeated leakage and seepage of water.
-This would provide coverage for leaks that happen over an extended period of time but have gone undetected.
+In addition to sudden and accidental water discharge, you want to ask whether they offer coverage for repeated leakage and seepage.
+This would provide coverage for leaks that occur over an extended period but remain undetected.
 Repeated leakage and seepage of water is often added by endorsement.
 It is worth the extra cost to buy water damage coverage.

 What about damage to the foundation caused by water?
 This coverage is most often added by endorsement.
 You want to purchase this endorsement!
 Adding this coverage to your policy would provide coverage for damage to your foundation caused by a covered water leak.

 What is my liability limit?
-Always make sure your homeowners liability limit is at least $300,000.
-You can usually increase this to $500,000 for only a few dollars more per a year.
+Always make sure your homeowners’ liability limit is at least $300,000.
+You can usually increase this to $500,000 for only a few dollars more per year.

 What about Medical Payments to others?
-You can normally increase this from $1000 to $5000 for only a few dollars a year.
+You can generally increase this from $1000 to $5000 for only a few dollars a year.

-Asking these questions will help you verify that the homeowner’s insurance policy you are buying isn’t only a great price but that it also provides great protection.
-I would love to help you find the best homeowners insurance policy for you.
+Asking these questions will help you verify that the homeowner’s insurance policy you are buying isn’t only a great price but that it also provides excellent protection.
+I would love to help you find the best homeowners’ insurance policy for you.